DroidScript/Docs/files/README.md

 - `str_lst`: comma separated
 - `str_url`: url

+if the subtype you need isn't specified here you can add a 'basetype:description' to display a custom description.
+Example:
+- `num:top left x coordinate`

 if there is a fixed set of argument vales available you can add them separated with pipes '`|`' for alternatives or commas '`,`', with a leading '`-`' to begin the list.
 Example:
 - `str_com-Linear|Frame|Absolute`

-To describe a possivle argument value more you can add a description text separated with '`:`'.
+To describe a possible argument value more you can add a description text separated with '`:`'.
 Example:
 - `str_com-Linear:linear ordered objects|Frame|Absolute`

 #### Type Popups